taipei-doit/YouBike-Optimization/Potential-Demand/readme.md

 This project is licensed under the Apache 2.0 License.
 For more details, please refer to the LICENSE file.

 # Acknowledgements
 The authors thank **Department of Transportation, Taipei City Government** for their invaluable collaboration throughout the project, from its initiation, through ongoing communication, to its successful execution.
 They played a crucial role in this endeavor.
-We would also like to express our gratitude to **YOUBIKE Corporation**, **EasyCard Corporation**, and **Far EasTone Telecommunications Corporation** for providing the data that enabled us to complete this project.
+We would also like to express our gratitude to **YouBike Corporation**, **EasyCard Corporation**, and **Far EasTone Telecommunications Corporation** for providing the data that enabled us to complete this project.

 # References
 1. [臺北市資料大平台](https://data.taipei/)